-Enter the Amazon Web Services (S3) directory for the exported files, or click the folder icon to select a directory.
+Enter the Amazon Web Services (S3) directory for the exported files, or choose the folder icon to select a directory.
 View the files already in the directory in the Files detected table.

-Optional: Click Scan now to rescan the directory to retrieve updated files and data fields.
+Optional: Choose Scan now to rescan the directory to retrieve updated files and data fields.

 3. Determine how to set up the files and their fields.

 Select how to name the exported files.
-Click the Segment name + timestamp radio button to add a new file every time the export runs.
-Click the Custom name radio button to replace the file with a newer version every time the export is run.
+Select Segment name + timestamp to add a new file every time the export runs.
+Select Custom name to replace the file with a newer version every time the export is run.

 Specify how the files' fields should be handled by entering a field separator.
 This is usually